microsoft/vscode-apimanagement/README.md

 ## Main Features

 -   Create and delete an API Management instance
--   Create an API by importing its OpenAPI specification
+-   Create an API by importing an OpenAPI specification
 -   Edit APIs and operations in Azure Resource Manager or OpenAPI formats
 -   Edit policies at any scope
 -   Associate an API with a product
+-   Create, delete, and edit Named Values
 -   Test an API using [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 -   Command Palette support for most features